Dan Campbell

 Daniel Allen Campbell (born April 13, 1976) is an American professional football coach and former tight end who is the head coach for the Detroit Lions of the National Football League (NFL).
 He previously played in the NFL for 11 seasons.
 Campbell played college football for the Texas A&M Aggies and was selected by the New York Giants in the third round of the 1999 NFL draft.
 He was also a member of the Dallas Cowboys, New Orleans Saints, and Detroit Lions.
-He is known for his aggressive style of play-calling.

 After retiring as a player, Campbell pursued a coaching career and held his first head coaching position as the interim head coach of the Miami Dolphins in 2015.
 He was named the head coach of the Lions in 2021.
 In 2023, Campbell led the Lions to their first division title since 1993, their first playoff win since 1991, and their second ever NFC Championship Game appearance.
 The following year, under Campbell, the Lions clinched the No. 1 seed in the NFC for the first time in their history.